pmunts/avr-mcu/README.txt

        Imported [2]LEGO Power Functions Infrared Remote Control Protocol implementation.
      * 19 September 2017 -- Upgraded binutils to 2.29 and gcc to 7.2.0.
+     * 16 March 2019 -- Added make files and a demo program using
+       [3]mikroPascal PRO for AVR.

-   Note: I have largely migrated to [3]ARM microcontrollers, so this AVR framework will only be updated sporadically from now on.
+   Note: I have largely migrated to [4]ARM microcontrollers, so this AVR framework will only be updated sporadically from now on.

 Git Repository

-   The source code is available at: [4]http://git.munts.com/avr-mcu
+   The source code is available at: [5]http://git.munts.com/avr-mcu

    Use the following command to clone it:

    git clone http://git.munts.com/avr-mcu.git
    _______________________________________________________________________

-   Questions or comments to Philip Munts [5]phil@munts.net
+   Questions or comments to Philip Munts [6]phil@munts.net

    I am available for custom system development (hardware and software) of products using AVR or other microcontrollers.